Couples & Pre-Marital

 We provide a scientific, evidence-based assessment of your couple relationship, whether you are in the early stages of your relationship, considering formalizing your relationship (e.g., moving in together, becoming common-law partners, marriage), or in a long-term relationship.
 Through our assessment, we provide a wide range of psychometrically sound, reliable and valid questionnaires to assess relationship strengths and challenges.

 How do I know if my partner and I need a couples or pre-marital assessment?

 Do any of these items apply to your couple relationship?

-IF YOU SAID YES TO ANY OF THE ABOVE QUESTIONS you might consider meeting with one of the highly trained mental health professionals in CFIR’s Couples & Pre-Marital Assessment Service.
-Our mental health professionals can provide you with a comprehensive assessment and then support you to get the help you need to build strong relationships.
+If you said yes to any of the above, you might consider meeting with one of the highly trained mental health professionals in the Couples & Pre-Marital Assessment Service.
+The mental health professionals in this Service can provide you with a comprehensive assessment and then support you to get the help you need to build strong relationships.